 For more information on how incremental snapshots work, see Google Cloud documentation.

 Each cloud-native snapshot in the snapshot chain contains metadata.
-Metadata stores information about the protected VM instance, the backup policy that created the snapshot, and the total number of snapshots in the chain.
+Metadata stores information about the protected VM instance and the backup policy that created the snapshot.
 Veeam Backup for GCP uses metadata to identify outdated snapshots, to load the configuration of source VM instances during recovery operations, and so on.

 Cloud-native snapshots act as independent restore points for backed-up VM instances.
 If you remove any snapshot, it will not break the snapshot chain — you will still be able to roll back instance data to any existing restore point.

-The number of cloud-native snapshots kept in a snapshot chain is defined by retention policy settings.
+The number of cloud-native snapshots kept in the snapshot chain is defined by retention policy settings.
 For more information, see Retention Policy for Snapshots.